Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Future of Magic Creatures

-As Magic's card database and fandom continues to expand, the future undoubtedly holds more colossal warriors for us to employ.
+As Magic's card database and fandom continue to expand, the future undoubtedly holds more colossal warriors for us to employ.
 These guys remain fan favorites because Wizards of the Coast usually (looking at you, Aeons Torn) does a superb job at balancing their power with appropriate trade-offs, and I'm excited to see what the future holds for colossal Magic creatures.